-Editor’s note: You may have seen some news coverage about a new drug that targets mutant KRAS in patients with lung cancer and other cancer types.
+Editor’s note: Originally published in February 2021, we’ve updated this article to include the exciting news that the first drug targeting mutant KRAS has been approved for the treatment of patients with a certain type of lung cancer (non-small cell) whose tumors have KRAS G12C mutations.
 Below are five things to know about KRAS mutations in pancreatic cancer and how this new drug may impact patients with the disease.

 Small changes to healthy cells can sometimes lead to cancer.
 In almost every case of pancreatic cancer, one of those changes is a mutation (mistake) in the gene KRAS.
 The mutated KRAS protein causes the cells to behave like cancer.
 Because of this, scientists and doctors have tried for decades to block the activity of KRAS and other RAS proteins – but they’ve been considered “undruggable.”
-Now, progress is being made toward a drug that blocks some forms of mutant KRAS.
+Now, the first drug that can block one of the types of mutant KRAS has been approved.

 1. About 95% of pancreatic cancer tumors have a KRAS mutation.